-Before construction begins, you will need to have an SBEM Calculation completed for your new commercial building to check the expected carbon emissions against a target.
+Before construction begins, you will need to have an SBEM Calculation completed for your new non-domestic building to check the expected carbon emissions against a target.
 This calculation is then used to produce the EPC.

 How Energist can help

-To prove a new commercial building is compliant with Part L Building Regulations, a Simplified Building Energy Model (SBEM) Calculation must be completed.
+To prove a new non-domestic building is compliant with Part L Building Regulations, a Simplified Building Energy Model (SBEM) Calculation must be completed.
 Our accredited SBEM assessors perform this desk-based assessment based on the drawings and details of your proposed site and check the expected carbon emissions of the building against a target.
 Once building work is complete on site, the SBEM can be used to produce your EPC.

 The SBEM should be completed once you’ve been granted planning permission but before work starts on site, to give our specialists the best opportunity to offer solutions and ensure compliance.